charlespascoe/project-management-system/design/crc.md

   * Database
   * Schema

-AuthenticationToken (Extends Model)
+AuthenticationTokenPair (Extends Model)
 -----------------------------------
 * Knows
   * The access token hash and its expiry
   * The refresh token hash and its expiry
-  * When this session's super-user priviledges expire
+  * When this session's system administrator priviledges expire
 * Collaborators
   * Database
   * Schema